Infineon/BlockchainSecurity2Go-Android/README.md

 Android Device requirements
 ---

-Do not use an Android Emulator for testing purposes because NFC is rquired to interact with Infineon Card.
+Do not use an Android Emulator for testing purposes because NFC is required to interact with Infineon Card.
 - minSdkVersion 19
 - targetSdkVersion 27
+- NFC enabled device
+- internet connection
+- camera for QR code scanning

 Smart Contract
 ---